PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

   * `id`: a unique ID for this workspace
   * `s3_bucket`: The S3 bucket that this workspace's state lives in
   * `s3_root_key`: The root "path" within the S3 bucket
-  * `s3_initialized`: Whether we've created the resources for this workspace in S3 or not
   * `workspace_host_id` (nullable): The ID of the host that this workspace container is running on, if any
   * `state`: reflects the "state" of this workspace; one of the following:
     * `uninitialized`: no resources have been created for this workspace yet; can transition to `initializing`